 The emerging Telford & Wrekin Local Plan identifies consolidating and strengthening Newport's role as a market town as a key objective for the Borough as a whole.
 The aim is to achieve a sustainable balance between available employment opportunities and available local skills.
-The Local Plan recognizes the growing technology and research reputation of Harper Adams University and the benefit this brings to Newport.
+The emerging Local Plan recognises that Harper Adams University is the leading specialist agri-food higher education institute in the UK.
+It makes a substantial contribution to the local economy of £40 million per year, and works closely with industry nationally and internationally to support its education and research endeavors.
+The Plan recognises the benefits that the proximity of the University brings to Newport.